JaySingh23/pdf-chatbot/README.md

 https://github.com/JaySingh23/pdf-chatbot/assets/64877729/0f0cbb64-c30d-4abd-b67d-5a81d2e6d773

 ***Note - It might seem like it is working slowly but the issue is that I have a ram of only 4gb on my laptop.
 So everything works slowly on my system.
-And the token has been disabled as well***
+And also the token has been disabled as well.***